To evaluate the number of red blood cells (RBCs); to screen for, help diagnose, or monitor conditions affecting red blood cells

 When is it ordered?

 An RBC count is ordered as a part of the complete blood count (CBC), often as part of a routine physical or as part of a pre-surgical workup.
-When someone has signs and symptoms suggesting a disease that might affect red blood cell production, a CBC that includes the RBC count may help make a diagnosis.
-Some common signs and symptoms associated with anemia that generally lead to a health practitioner ordering a CBC are:
+A CBC may be ordered when you have signs and symptoms suggesting a disease that might affect red blood cell production.
+Some common signs and symptoms associated with anemia that generally lead to a healthcare practitioner ordering a CBC are:

 - Weakness or fatigue